triton-inference-server/vllm_backend/README.md

 Pull a `tritonserver:<xx.yy>-vllm-python-py3` container with vLLM backend from the [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver) registry. \<xx.yy\> is the version of Triton that you want to use.
-Please note, that Triton's vLLM container was first published in 23.10 release, so any prior version will not work.
+Please note, that Triton's vLLM container has been introduced starting from 23.10 release.

 ```
 docker pull nvcr.io/nvidia/tritonserver:<xx.yy>-vllm-python-py3